Rostam Farrokhzad: Accession of Yazdegerd III and end of the civil war

 Yazdegerd was crowned in the Anahid fire-temple in Istakhr, where he had been hiding during the civil war.
 The temple was the very place where the first Sasanian shahanshah Ardashir I (r.
 224–242) had crowned himself, indicating that the reason behind Yazdegerd's coronation at the same place was due to hopes for a rejuvenation of the empire.
 He was almost the last living member of the House of Sasan.
 Most scholars agree that Yazdegerd was eight years old at his coronation.
 At his accession, he assigned Rostam with the defense of the empire, telling him "Today you are the [most prominent] man among the Persians."
 Although being acknowledged as the rightful monarch by both the Parsig and Pahlav factions, Yazdegerd did not seem to have held sway over all of his empire.
 Indeed, during the first years of his rule coins were only minted in Pars, Sakastan, and Khuzestan, approximately corresponding to the regions of the southwest (Xwarwarān) and southeast (Nēmrōz), where the Parsig was based.
 The Pahlav, who were mainly based in the northern portion of the empire, refused to mint coins of him.

 The Arab invasion of the Sasanian Empire

-Throughout this period the great expansion of Arab-Muslim armies had slowly been penetrating the south-western frontiers under Caliph Umar ibn al-Khattāb.
-The Persians had repeatedly blocked this advance and in 634 the Caliph's army suffered a seemingly decisive defeat at the Battle of the Bridge.
+Throughout this period the Muslim conquests had slowly been penetrating the south-western frontiers under the second Rashidun caliph Umar.
+The Persians had repeatedly blocked this advance and in 634 the caliph's army suffered a seemingly decisive defeat at the Battle of the Bridge.
 The Sasanian general Bahman Jaduya, though, was ordered back to Ctesiphon by Rostam in order to put down a revolt in his own capital city.
 Caliph Umar's forces retreated, only to launch a successful assault three years later.